GeoffreyMetais/GeoffreyMetais.github.io/_drafts/vlc-31.md

 # File browser

-Browser gains somme neat additions.
+Browser gains some neat additions.

 First of all, **OTG devices** are now supported.